The Five Stans - Bishkek Departure

 Your journey through history doesn’t end there, as the afternoon sees you up close and personal with Turkmenistan’s religious melting pot.
 Visit the sky-reaching mosque and intricate Russian Orthodox church, before heading to the capital, Ashgabat.

-Accommodation: Hotel Sport (or similar), Ashgabat, Turkmenistan
+Accommodation: Olimpia Hotel (or similar), Ashgabat, Turkmenistan

 Included: Breakfast, Lunch and Dinner